Fernando Verdasco: 2022–2025: Two ATP quarterfinals, ban, retirement

 Ranked No. 201, Verdasco returned to the ATP tour at the 2022 Argentina Open in Buenos Aires where he reached the second round using his protected ranking and recorded his first ATP win over Hugo Dellien in nearly a year.
 He went one step further with a win over Thiago Monteiro to reach the quarterfinals.

 At the ATP 500 2022 Rio Open he recorded his first win at this level for 2022 defeating Dušan Lajović.

-He reached his second quarterfinal of 2022 at the 2022 Estoril Open as a lucky loser where he replaced second seed Diego Schwartzman who had a first round bye.
+He reached his second quarterfinal of 2022 at the Estoril Open as a lucky loser where he replaced second seed Diego Schwartzman who had a first round bye.
 As a result, he moved up to No. 108 in the rankings on 2 May 2022.

 With his participation at the 2022 Wimbledon Championships as of 27 June 2022, he was in second place on the list of Grand Slam appearances overall with 70, tied with Fabrice Santoro.

-He reached the main draw of the US Open as a lucky loser, after losing to Pavel Kotov in the final round of the qualifications, recording his 18th participation at this Major and his 71st participation overall.
+He reached the main draw of the 2022 US Open as a lucky loser, after losing to Pavel Kotov in the final round of the qualifications, recording his 18th participation at this Major and his 71st participation overall.

 In November 2022, Verdasco was banned from professional tennis for two months after testing positive in February for the prohibited drug methylphenidate; he had inadvertently forgotten to renew his Therapeutic Use Exemption for the medication.

+He dropped out of the top 500 on 2 October 2023.

+On 14 February 2025, he announced his retirement following the 2025 Qatar ExxonMobil Open in Doha where he partnered Novak Djokovic in doubles.
+They reached the quarterfinals after a straight sets victory over the Kazakh-Russian duo Alexander Bublik and Karen Khachanov.
+In the next round, they lost to No. 2 seeds Henry Patten and Harri Heliövaara, which was to be Verdasco's last professional match on the ATP Tour.

+Coaching career

+In April 2024, Verdasco started coaching 20 years old Jordanian player Abdullah Shelbayh.

+In May 2024 he also started coaching Alejandro Davidovich Fokina at the 2024 French Open.